-According to this reasoning, the criticism refers not only to the absence of the coming of Christ, but also to the fact that nothing new has occurred.
-How much this newness is at stake is shown by the quotation at the end, when the author refers to the promised, expected, future "new heaven" and the "new earth" and that neither the arrival nor the future of the occurrence of the new should be calculated.
+According to this reasoning, the criticism refers not only to the absence of the coming of Christ, but also to the fact that nothing particularly “new” has occurred in the world at large.
+How much is at stake around this “newness” is shown by the quotation at the end in which the author refers to the promised, expected future “new heaven” and the “new earth,” and commands that neither the arrival nor the future occurrence of the new should be calculated.

 This theme of the absence of the Second Coming is reminiscent of the Epistula Apostolorum discussed above.
 A parallel to the Pastoral Epistles is the emphasis on the apostolic teaching tradition.
-According to our retrospective view, we can ask when 2Petr was first read and discussed.
-However, the letter is not mentioned in the Canon Muratori, which itself is disputed as to its date.
-It is also not explicitly listed in Eusebius of Caesarea together with the writings of the New Testament, which Clement of Alexandria interpreted in his "Hypotyposes" towards the end of the 2nd, beginning of the 3rd century.
-In fact, this letter is then also missing "in the extant commentaries of Clement".
-One of the earliest witnesses - despite all the problems of dating it - seems to be, as mentioned, the Apocalypse of Peter, which scholars date before or around the middle of the 2nd century because of its possible allusion to the Jewish rebel Bar Kokhba.
-Later, around the middle of the 3rd century, Origen knows the text.
-According to Eusebius of Caesarea, he is said to have been critical of it when Eusebius quotes Origen from his fifth book of his commentary on John:
+According to our retrospective approach, we can ask when 2Petr was first read and discussed.
+However, the letter is not mentioned in the Canon Muratori, whose date in itself is disputed.
+It is also not explicitly listed in Eusebius of Caesarea along with the writings of the New Testament, which Clement of Alexandria interpreted in his “Hypotyposes” towards the end of the 2nd or beginning of the 3rd century.
+In fact, this letter is also missing “in the extant commentaries of Clement.”
+One of the earliest witnesses – despite being difficult to locate in time – seems to be, as mentioned, the Apocalypse of Peter, which scholars date before or around the middle of the 2nd century because of its possible allusion to the Jewish rebel Bar Kokhba.
+Later, around the middle of the 3rd century, Origen shows knowledge of the text.
+According to Eusebius of Caesarea, he was critical of it, as Eusebius’ quote from fifth book of Origen’s commentary on John shows:

-"Peter, on whom is built the Church of Christ, which shall not be overcome by the gates of hell, left only one generally acknowledged letter.
-He may have left a second, but it is doubted."
+Peter, on whom is built the Church of Christ, which shall not be overcome by the gates of hell, left only one generally acknowledged letter.
+He may have left a second, but it is doubted.

-But there is a note in Origen that he considers both Epistles of Peter to be reputable works.
-Perhaps Eusebius had put his teacher at his service, since he himself considers 2 Peter "un-Petrine" and "controversial", even though he admits that "it is held in high esteem by most".
-Indeed, he was also known by various authors of the 3rd century (Firmilian of Caesarea, Methodius of Olympus; he was also part of the papyrus Bodmer VII = P72, probably from the 3rd century).
+However, since another note by Origen states that he considers both Epistles of Peter to be reputable works, Eusebius might have put his teacher at his service, since he himself considered 2Petr to be “un-Petrine” and “controversial,” even though he admits that “it is held in high esteem by most.”
+Indeed, he was also known to various authors of the 3rd century (Firmilian of Caesarea, Methodius of Olympus; he was also part of the papyrus Bodmer VII = P72, probably from the 3rd century).